Inspire others to follow in your Study Abroad footsteps

 What Ambassadors do:

-Our Ambassadors are leaders.
-They have a meaningful impact on students around the world by inspiring them to follow in their footsteps.
+Our Ambassadors have an impact around the world.
 Through their guidance, they help hundreds of students make the most of their study abroad journeys and pursue the degrees of their dreams.
-Our Ambassadors participate in a range of activities:

 - Chat directly with future students via Unibuddy, a messaging app, to answer short questions and share advice